NVIDIA/gontainer/README.md

 ## Features

-- 🚀 Eager services instantiation with automatic dependencies resolution and optional dependencies support.
+- 🚀 Eager or lazy services instantiation with automatic dependencies resolution and optional dependencies support.
-- 🛠 Dependency Injection for service factories, avoiding manual fetch through container API.
+- 🛠 Automatic injection of dependencies for service factories, avoiding manual fetch through container API.
-- 🔄 Reverse-to-Instantiation order for service termination to ensure proper resource release and shutdown.
+- 🔄 Automatic reverse-to-instantiation order for service termination to ensure proper resource release and shutdown.
-- 📣 Events broker for inter-service container-wide communications.
+- 📣 Built-in events broker service for inter-service container-wide communications and loose coupling between services.
-- 🤖 Clean, tested and with small codebase based on reflection.
+- 🤖 Clean and tested implementation based on reflection.

 ## Examples

-* [Basic script example](./examples/01_basic_usage/main.go) showing how to do something useful and then exit.
+* [Console command example](./examples/01_console_command/main.go) – demonstrates how to build a simple console command.
+It shows how to use `Resolver` and `Invoker` services to organize the application entry point in a run-and-exit style.
-* [Daemon service example](./examples/02_daemon_service/main.go) showing how to launch background services.
+* [Daemon service example](./examples/02_daemon_service/main.go) – demonstrates how to maintain background services.
+It shows how to organize a daemon entry point and wait for graceful shutdown by subscribing to OS termination signals.

 ## Quick Start